Phenomenological Aspects of Lee-Wick QED: Conclusions

 In this paper, we studied some phenomenological aspects of LW QED.
 In particular, we showed that in LW QED the electric charge becomes dequantized and showed that the only way to accommodate this charge dequantization is through a flavor-dependent LW scale.
 We used the bounds on the neutrino charge to set lower bounds on these LW scales for the SM charged fermions, which were found to range between $\sim O(10^{4})$ TeV for the electron to $\sim O(10^{10})$ TeV for the top quark.
 We also showed that LW QED will yield an additional contribution to the magnetic dipole moment, however, this contribution cannot alone explain the muon $g-2$ anomaly.

-We studied the implications of the (local) WGC on LW QED and found that there is tension between the magnetic WGC and LW QED, as the magnetic WGC implies charge quantization.
-On the other hand, ignoring the magnetic WGC and confining ourselves to the electric one, we put upper limits on the LW scale for neutrinos and found that it could be as low as $\sim 87$ TeV, which could be within the reach of future colliders.
+We studied the implications of the WGC on LW QED and found that there is tension between the magnetic WGC and LW QED, as the magnetic WGC implies charge quantization.
+On the other hand, ignoring the magnetic WGC and confining ourselves to the electric one, we put upper limits on the LW scale for neutrinos and found that it could be as low as $\sim 47$ TeV, which could be within the reach of future colliders.

 We calculated the electric force and potential in LW QED and found that while they agree with their Coulomb counterpart at low energy, they nonetheless deviate drastically from them and remain finite at high energy, which explains how UV divergences are regularized in LW QED.
-We also used the modified electric force to reformulate the WGC in LW QED and found that compared to the local WGC, it yields stronger bounds.
-We also used the results of Cavendish-type experiments to set bounds on the photon's LW scale and found that $M_{A} \gtrsim 3.8 \times 10^{10}$ TeV.
+We also used the modified electric force to reformulate the WGC in LW QED and found that compared to the ordinary WGC, it yields stronger bounds.

 Finally, we evaluated the photon's self-energy and used the result to calculate the Lamb shift and the Uehling potential in LW QED.
 We found that the Lamb shift leads to a weak limit on the LW scale $M_A$, and found that the modification of Uehling potential due to the LW masses $M_A$ and $M_Q$ is small.
 We point that precision QED measurements can be used to probe LW QED and could potentially exclude it.